Certified Broadcast Meteorologist Program (CBM)

 Submitted weathercasts should be of your best work and should follow the guidelines outlined above.
 If submissions do not meet these guidelines, your grade will reflect any deficiencies.

-Example of a Weathercast Submission Graded Favorably
+Examples of a Weathercast Submissions Graded Favorably

 Active weathercast example Routine weathercast example Reviewer comments